 How hard is it to get Bao Bao bags and Pleats Please items in Japan?

-I will say that the bag availability can differ greatly from store to store, and not all stores carry the same bags – in fact, it’s quite common to see a very different selection of styles, finishes, and colors even between Bao Bao stores in Japan.
+Of the modest selections, between individual department stores and IM stores really vary.
+Not all stores carry the same bags – in fact, it’s quite common to see a very different selection of styles, finishes, and colors even between Bao Bao stores in Japan.

 I feel that both Bao Bao and Pleats Please are less expensive to buy in Japan than it is in the United States.
-As long as your purchases are over 5000 YEN, you will not need to pay the 10% consumption tax, and if you buy directly from a stand-alone Issey Miyake store, you can earn points that can be used to discount future purchases.
+As long as your purchases are over 5000 JPY, you will not need to pay the 10% consumption tax, and if you buy directly from a stand-alone Issey Miyake store, you can earn discounts on future purchases.

 I hope you found this helpful.
 If you have any other tips on how to buy Bao Bao and Pleats Please by Issey Miyake in Japan, please let me know in the comments!